MarkBind/markbind/docs/devGuide/projectManagement.md

 1. Tip: how to **undo an accidental merge commit.**

    * In the event of a wrong commit strategy chosen, you can undo the merge to master by:
-     1. Switch to the master branch locally
+     1. Switch to the master branch locally.
-     1. `git reset --hard HEAD~1`
+     1. Run `git reset --hard HEAD~1`.
-     1. `git push --force`
+     1. Run `git push --force`.
-     1. Create a new PR from the previous PR branch and merge the PR with the correct merge strategy
+     1. Create a new PR from the previous PR branch and merge the PR with the correct merge strategy.

    <box type="info" seamless>